HyunggyuJang/dotfiles/README.markdown

 I'm using JIS keyboard layout with mac.
 And I'm korean so that have to use korean keylayout too.
-I've got best keymapping configuration for my environment by colaboration with Karabiner
+I've got best keymapping configuration for my environment by colaboration with Karabiner.